Guglielmo Massaia: Life

 Guglielmo Massaia was born on 9 June 1809 in Piedmont as Lorenzo Antonio Massaia.

 He was first educated at the Collegio Reale at Asti under the care of his elder brother Guglielmo who served as a canon and precentor of Asti Cathedral.
 On the death of his brother he passed as a student to the diocesan seminary in 1824; but at the age of sixteen entered the Capuchin Franciscan Order, receiving the habit on 25 September 1825.
-He completed studies at the seminary in 1826.
-He took the name of "Guglielmo" around this time.
+He completed his studies at the seminary in 1826.
+He took the name "Guglielmo" around this time.

 Massaia was ordained to the priesthood on 16 June 1832 in Vercelli and served as a spiritual director at a hospital in Turin from 1834 to 1836.
 He served also as the confessor and advisor of Giuseppe Benedetto Cottolengo - future saint.

 He was appointed as a lector of theology; but even whilst teaching he acquired some fame as a preacher and was chosen confessor to Prince Victor Emmanuel, afterwards King of Italy, and Ferdinand, Duke of Genoa.
 The royal family of Piedmont would have nominated him on several occasions to an episcopal see, but he wanted to join the foreign missions of his order.

 He obtained his wish in 1846.
 That year the Congregation of Propaganda, at the instance of the traveller Antoine d'Abbadie, determined to establish the Apostolic Vicariate of Galla for the Oromo in Ethiopia.
 The mission was confided to the Capuchins, and Massaia was appointed as the first vicar-apostolic.
 He received episcopal consecration in Rome on 24 May of that year in the church of San Carlo al Corso.

 On his arrival in Ethiopia in 1856, he found the country in a state of religious agitation.
 The titular head of the Ethiopian Orthodox Church, Abuna Qerellos III, had been dead for about 20 years and there was a movement amongst the native Christians towards union with Rome.
 Massaia, who had received plenary faculties from Pope Pius IX, ordained a number of native priests for the Coptic Rite; he also obtained the appointment by the Holy See of a vicar-apostolic for the Copts, and himself consecrated the missionary Justin de Jacobis to this office.
 But this act aroused the enmity of the Coptic Patriarch of Alexandria, who sent a bishop of his own, Abuna Salama III, to Ethiopia.

 As a result of the ensuing political agitation, Massaia was banished from the country and had to flee under an assumed name.
 In 1850 he visited Europe to gain a fresh band of missionaries and means to develop his work: he had interviews with the French Minister of Foreign Affairs in Paris, and with Lord Palmerston in London.
-On his return to the Oromos he founded a large number of missions; he also established a school at Marseille for the education of Oromo boys freed from slavery; besides this he composed a grammar of the Oromo language which was published at Marseilles in 1867.
+On his return to the Oromos, he founded a large number of missions; he also established a school at Marseille for the education of Oromo boys freed from slavery; besides this, he composed a grammar of the Oromo language which was published at Marseilles in 1867.